 Attendance is free for qualifying charities thanks to the ongoing support of our sponsors from leading investment management firms, and includes the pre-forum dinner, overnight accommodation, and the forum seminars.
 The event combines high-level investment insight with ample opportunities to meet and discuss problems with peers and charity investment professionals in a relaxed environment away from the hustle and bustle of busy life.

-Over the past nine years, Trustee Exchange has evolved and grown into a unique forum for trustees and executive teams to find solutions to shared charity governance issues and exchange knowledge and experience with each other.
+Trustee Exchange has evolved and grown into a unique forum for trustees and executive teams to find solutions to shared charity governance issues and exchange knowledge and experience with each other.
 Developed in conjunction with our bi-monthly publication Governance & Leadership the purpose of this one-day conference is to provide an open forum for discussion and debate.

 The agenda comprises of inspirational plenary speakers and interactive breakout sessions across four different streams so that attendees can tailor the day to suit their level of knowledge and specific interests.
 Workshops and technical briefings focus on developments across key subject areas including Fundraising & Communications, Finance, Compliance and People & Culture.
 The ethos of the day remains the same, to connect and inspire people committed to good governance, and incorporates plenty of networking opportunities including a seated lunch and a lively drinks reception.